 When should you seek medical care?

 When your child injures themselves, it can be difficult to know what treatment you should seek through your haze of worry.
+Sometimes it might be require some kind of physical therapy which can only be done by professionals, like the ones from Idaho Falls physical therapy.
 Although many sports injuries can be treated at home, such as cuts and bruises, you should seek immediate medical care if their injury is impacting their ability to walk.
 You should also seek medical care if they are in severe pain, if you believe that their injury is infected, if they feel nauseous or if swelling increases over time.
 If you are not sure, you should discuss your situation with a helpline before booking an appointment.

 What type of medical care may they need?